 In assessing whether the contractual cash flows are SPPI, the Fund considers the contractual terms of the instrument.
 This includes assessing whether the financial asset contains a contractual term that could change the timing or amount of contractual cash flows such that it would not meet this condition.
-In making this assessment, the Fund considers:
+In making this assessment, the Fund considers (continued):

-- contingent events that would change the amount or timing of cash flows; - leverage features; - prepayment and extension features; - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse features); and - features that modify consideration of the time value of money (e.g. periodical reset of interest rates).
+- leverage features; - prepayment and extension features; - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse features); and - features that modify consideration of the time value of money (e.g. periodical reset of interest rates).